INTO-CPS-Association/DTaaS-examples/digital_twins/o5g/README.md

 ```bash
 tmux a -t o5g
 ```
+To detatch press `Ctrl-b` followed by `d`.

-This session contains 4 components of the Example
+The Tmux session contains 4 components of the Example
  - Top Left: Sensor simulator generating random location and O2-level data
  - Top Right: Main Digital Twin receives the sensor data and calculates an estimate of how many minutes of air remain
  - Bottom Left: Telegraf to convert between different message formats, also displays all messages between components